iillis/Simple-UEFI-Bootloader-Test/README.md

 mkdir build
 cd build
 cmake ..
-#either copy your OVMF image in build/bin or run cmake.. again
+#an OVMF image will automatically be copied
 cmake --build .
 ```
 ## Running the test